miliarch/TrackingToggler/README.md

 ## Behavior

 While enabled, either the `Find Minerals` or `Find Herbs` spell will be cast every 5 seconds, depending on which is currently active on the player.
-Because casting these spells causes the global cooldown to fire, and this would be disruptive to normal gameplay, tracking mode is *not* switched in the following conditions:
+Because casting these spells causes the global cooldown to fire, and this would be disruptive to normal gameplay, tracking mode is **not** toggled in the following conditions:
-* When the player is in combat
+* When the player is in combat, unless the player is mounted

 ## The Story